tdefl/tdefl/README.md

 # 👋 Hello, I'm Alfred Tran!

 I'm a passionate computer science graduate from Cal Poly SLO with a focus on computer vision.
-Currently a rising senior, I'm excited to share my journey in the world of technology.
+I'm excited to share my journey in the world of technology.

 ## 🚀 About Me